top of page

 The adjective 'wary' has its etymological roots in Old English.
 It is derived from the Old English word 'wær,' which means 'caution' or 'wariness.'
 In Old English, 'wær' denoted a state of being cautious, alert, or vigilant due to potential risks, dangers, or suspicions.
 Over time, this term evolved into the modern English 'wary,' retaining its original sense of vigilance and caution.
 When someone is described as 'wary,' it suggests that they are watchful and circumspect, careful in their actions and decisions, and alert to potential threats or uncertainties.
 The etymology of 'wary' underscores its historical association with the concept of caution and the need to exercise vigilance in navigating potential dangers or uncertainties.

-Quiz: Find the meaning of the adjective wary:
+Find the correct meaning of the adjective wary:

 Try Again!